 Below – 09/12/1864 – Glasgow Herald – To master brickmakers and others.
 Wanted by a practical Englishman, a situation as manager, foreman or contractor.
-Has perfect knowledge of making and burning porforated or other kind of wares; well acquainted with brick machinery.
+Has perfect knowledge of making and burning perforated or other kinds of wares; well acquainted with brick machinery.
 Two years in the present situation leaving through his present employers giving up the Works.
 Good reference.
 Apply to Wm.
 Cox, Manager, Ormeau Brickwork, Ballynafeigh, Belfast; or to Robert Adams, Love Street Brickworks, Paisley.

 Below – 11/12/1865 – Sequestration of Robert Adams’ estate.

-Below – 27/01/1866 – Paisley and Renfrewshire Gazette – Brickfield in Paisley to let -To let on Lease, for such number of years as may be agreed upon, The Love Street, Brickfield, lying betwixt the foot of Love Street and the Greenock Road, Paisley, with the dwelling house, stable, barn and loft, as recently occupied Mr. Robert Adams.
-There ia a plentiful supply of excellent clay on the field, and, from its proximity to the town, it well adapted for carrying on the business of a Brick and Tile Manufactory.
-There are a steam engine and gearing, boiler, stalk vent, brick machine, and other fittings and erections on the premises, which oould be taken by the tenant at a valuation.
-Apply to Mr. James Caldwell, Writer, No. 33 Old Sneddon Street, Paisley.
-Paisley, January, 1866.
+Below – 27/01/1866 – Paisley and Renfrewshire Gazette – Brickfield in Paisley to let -To let on Lease, for such number of years as may be agreed upon, The Love Street, Brickfield, lying betwixt the foot of Love Street and the Greenock Road, Paisley, with the dwelling house, stables, barn and loft, as recently occupied Mr Robert Adams.
+There is a plentiful supply of excellent clay on the field, and, from its proximity to the town, it well adapted for carrying on the business of a Brick and Tile Manufactory.
+There are a steam engine and gearing, boiler, stalk vent, brick machine, and other fittings and erections on the premises, which could be taken by the tenant at a valuation.
+Apply to Mr James Caldwell, Writer, No. 33 Old Sneddon Street, Paisley.
+Paisley, January 1866.
 (Note – SBH – I am uncertain whether this is a reference to the Victoria Brickworks of the clay pits shown on the associated 1895 map)

-In the examination of Robert Adams, brick manufacturer, Love Street, Paisley.
+In the examination of Robert Adams, a brick manufacturer, Love Street, Paisley.

-Compared John Bell, ware-houseman, Glasgow, who being solemnly sworn, and examined, deponed as follows:-I first became acquainted with the bankrupt about a year before letting him in the field.
-I proposed purchasing the field as an investment, and spoke to the bankrupt about it.
+Compeared John Bell, warehouseman, Glasgow, who being solemnly sworn, and examined, deponed as follows:-I first became acquainted with the bankrupt about a year before letting him in the field.
+I proposed purchasing the field as an investment and spoke to the bankrupt about it.
 He told me he had invented a machine for making bricks which he represented as better than any machine in use.
 (Possibly the one that manufactured these bricks – click me

 By Mr Hart-The meeting in Glasgow about assignation took place before I was paid the £129.